Article - 4 minute read

 Understanding the Complete Blood Count (CBC)

-The CBC (Complete Blood Count) examines three main cell types: red blood cells, white blood cells, and platelets.
+The CBC (Complete Blood Count) analyzes your cat’s blood cells, including red blood cells, white blood cells, and platelets.

 Red blood cells carry oxygen.
 The hematocrit (HCT) measures the percentage of blood volume occupied by red cells, with normal feline ranges between 25-45% depending on the laboratory.
-Low counts indicate anemia from blood loss, chronic disease, or bone marrow problems.
+Low counts indicate anemia from blood loss, chronic disease, bone marrow problems, or internal bleeding.
 High counts suggest dehydration.

 White blood cells form your cat’s immune defense.
 Elevated counts signal infection, inflammation, or stress.
 Decreased counts may indicate viral infections or bone marrow problems.
 The differential count breaks down white cells into specific types—neutrophils, lymphocytes, eosinophils, monocytes, and basophils.

 Platelets enable blood clotting.
+Platelet counts are measured to assess blood health.
 Low counts increase bleeding risk, while high counts can indicate inflammatory conditions.

 Microscopic examination reveals details automated counters miss.
 Red blood cell shape variations can indicate liver disease.
 Parasites like Mycoplasma haemofelis only show up under the microscope.